 Our adult dogs have been tested for CEA, CH (Collie eye anomaly), CD (Cone degeneration), HC, JC (Hereditary cataracts), HUU (Hyperuricosuria), CMR1 (Multifocal retinopathy) ,NCL6 (neuronal ceroid lipofuscinosis 6), PRA-PRCD, PRCD (Progressive rod-cone), DM (Degenerative myelopathy) , and MDR1 (Multidrug resistance1).
 To understand these genetics traits, you can go to https://www.pawprintgenetics.com/ to find out more inforamation.
 Our puppies are born in the house and handled daily.
 The puppies have their first set vaccinations, tails docked, dewclaws removed, and regular deworming before they leave for their new home.
 The puppies are registerable with ASDR.
 A $200.00 (Non-refundable) desposit will hold your puppy, so don't miss out on the puppy you want.
-We do accept PayPal, when using PayPal, a 4% transaction fee will be added to the total to cover their fees.
-We already have a waiting list for the new litters, so put down a $100.00 deposit to reserve the pup you want.
-If we don't have a pup that you put a deposit on, your deposit will be refunded.
+We do accept PayPal, when using PayPal, a 4% transaction fee (or use Friends and Family, there is no charge for it). will be added to the total to cover their fees.
 We will meet you with your new puppy if our schedule allows it.
 We can also ship to you, cost is $350, depended on where they are going.
 2 Puppies can ship for the same price.

 Click on name to go to each individual page.